The ultraviolet continuum slopes ($\mathbf{\beta}$) of galaxies at $\mathbf{z\simeq8-16}$ from JWST and ground-based near-infrared imaging: Results

 The $\beta-M_{\rm UV}$ relation, often referred to as the colour-magnitude relation, encodes information on the dust and stellar population properties of galaxies as a function of their absolute UV magnitude.
 A number of studies at $z\lesssim8$ have found strong evidence for a $\beta-M_{\rm UV}$ relation in which the UV continuum slopes of galaxies are bluer at fainter luminosities.
-This relationship implies that UV-faint galaxies are typically younger, less metal-enriched, and less dust-obscured than their brighter counterparts \citep[e.g.,][]{bouwens2014,rogers2014}.
+This has been used to argue that UV-faint galaxies are typically younger, less metal-enriched, and less dust-obscured than their brighter counterparts \citep[e.g.,][]{bouwens2014,rogers2014}.